RyanHedges/settop/README.md

    This will:
     * Generates a ssh key
+    * Creates the `.ssh/config` file
-    * Adds key to a ssh-agent.
+    * Adds key to a ssh-agent using `--apple-use-keychain` for passphrase
-    * Copy contents of `id_rsa.pub` to your clipboard for pasting into GitHubs account settings.
+    * Copy contents of `id_ed25519.pub` to your clipboard for pasting into GitHubs account settings.

    If there is anything in the ssh directory, it will NOT generate a key.
 You may want to copy from your keys over from an existing computer if possible.